-When a Red Flag Warning condition is declared, Field Operations will closely monitor the NFDRS Forecast and other local forecasts to determine the appropriate operational conditions to be implemented.
+When a Red Flag Warning condition is declared, Field Operations will closely monitor the NFDRS Forecast FPI and other local forecasts to determine the appropriate operational conditions to be implemented.
 Additionally, BVES's weather consultant provides more detailed and frequent forecast updates.
-It should be noted that generally Red Flag Warning conditions are
+It should be noted that generally Red Flag Warning conditions are assigned to areas much larger than the BVES service area, such as the County of San Bernardino.
+Therefore.
+BVES factors in the localized conditions for its service area.

 In 2022, BVES started utilizing Technosylva's Wildfire Analyst Enterprise (WFA-E) application to monitor the wildfire risk at each point along its circuits.
-BVES has been gaining experience and confidence in this model and will develop protocols in 2023 to shift from utilizing the NFDRS protocols discussed above to utilizing the WFA-E to drive operational decisions with respect to wildfire risk and mitigations.
+BVES has been gaining experience and confidence in this model and will develop protocols in 2023 to shift from utilizing the NFDRS protocols discussed above to utilizing the WFA-E and FPI to drive operational decisions with respect to wildfire risk and mitigations.